gbragafibra/whatislife/lit.md

 - Rosen, R. (1993).
 Bionics revisited.
 In The machine as metaphor and tool (pp. 87-100).
 Berlin, Heidelberg: Springer Berlin Heidelberg.

+- Pattee, H. H. (2007).
+Laws, constraints, and the modeling relation–history and interpretations.
+Chemistry & biodiversity, 4(10), 2272-2295.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.